LibrePhotos/react-pig/README.md

     return (
       <Pig
         imageData={imageData} // Array.
 Required.
-        groupByDate // Boolean.
+        scaleOfImage={3} // Number.
+Show more or less images.
+This value would show 3x more images groupByDate // Boolean.
 Optional.
 Groups images by 'date' value.
 And uses the first 'location' in the group for the heading text. gridGap={10} // Integer.
 Optional.
 Defaults to 8 expandedSize={1600} // Integer.
 Optional.
 Expanded image will be loaded in that size.
 Defaults to 1000